 In most cases, construction loans are short-term and may come with higher interest rates than more traditional mortgages.
-Most construction loans are meant to be paid off within a year.
+Most of them are meant to be paid off within a year.

 Your loans are usually disbursed in “draws” to the builder or contractor, rather than sent to you.
 Each draw is disbursed as certain milestones are met.
 For example, your contractor might receive a disbursement after the foundation is poured, and another might come after the home is framed.
 All of the terms are set forth in the paperwork.

-There are three main types of construction loans: construction-to-permanent, construction-only, and renovation.
+There are three main types of home construction loans: construction-to-permanent, construction-only, and renovation.

 With this type of home construction loan, once the home is built, the loan converts to a mortgage.
 You usually only have to pay one set of closing costs, which can save you money.